SebastianMarrero/Credit-Card-Fraud-Analysis/README.md

 # Credit Card Fraud Detection Analysis

 Comprehensive classification analysis using the Feedzai BAF synthetic credit card fraud dataset.
-This project evaluates techniques for detecting fraud in highly imbalanced financial data using Logistic Regression, XGBoost, and LightGBM models.
-Class balancing strategies like SMOTE and `scale_pos_weight` are tested for impact on model performance, supported by exploratory data analysis and visualization.
-Key performance metrics such as the Precision-Recall Curve, direct model comparisons using Precision, Recall, and F1 scores, and recommendations are included to inform fraud mitigation strategies.
+This project evaluates techniques for detecting fraud in highly imbalanced financial data using Logistic Regression, XGBoost, and LightGBM models, and is supported by an exploratory data analysis and visualization of the dataset's features.
+Class balancing strategies like Synthetic Minority Oversampling Technique (SMOTE) and `scale_pos_weight` are tested for impact on model performance.
+Key performance metrics such as the Precision-Recall Curve, and direct model comparisons using Precision, Recall, and F1 scores are included to inform the most effective modeling techniques for identifying fraud in credit card application data.

 ---